This functionality is only applicable to the ArchiMate metamodel.

 Select an icon for the new view, and make the desired changes: add new concepts, delete concepts you don't need, and/or change the graphical properties of existing concepts in the view.

-Adding a view icon
+Adding a custom view icon

 All views have their own icon, which is visible in the model browser, and on the name tab of an open view.
 To assign the new custom view its own icon, you can add one to the custom viewpoint definition.
 The icon needs to be in SVG format, but only a subset of SVG is allowed.
+For detailed information about creating and using custom icons, please refer to Creating custom symbols.

 To add a new view icon: